ryandanthony/VERT/README.md

 ## Features

-- Convert files directly on your device using WebAssembly \*
+- Convert files directly on your device using WebAssembly\*
-- No file size limits
+- No file or file size limits
+- Convert images, audio, documents, and video\*
-- Supports multiple file formats
+- Supports over **250+** file formats
+- Conversion settings
 - User-friendly interface built with Svelte

 <sup>\* Non-local video conversion is available with our official instance, but the [daemon](https://github.com/VERT-sh/vertd) is easily self-hostable to maintain privacy and fully local functionality.</sup>